hershd23/buzzdb-docs/docs/part2/lab3.rst

 ~~~~~~~~~~~~~~~~
 In BuzzDB, each query has a txn_id.
 When a query is completed, the corresponding transaction calls
 the *transaction_complete()* function.
 Calling this function ensures that all the dirty pages held by
-this transaction are flushed to the disk, and all the corresponfing locks are released.
+this transaction are flushed to the disk, and all the corresponding locks are released.
 Similarly,  transaction_abort function is called if we need to abort the transaction.
 It discards all the changes
 made by the transaction and also releases all the locks.